How to Choose the Right Type of SSL Certificate

 But they are not just for ecommerce.
 EV certificates give your brand the highest level of assurance and validation to ensure users know exactly where — and to whom — encrypted data is being sent.
 That’s why EV is the global industry standard for encrypting highly sensitive data.
 EV certificates are used for account area logins, front-facing webpages and other sensitive areas.

 Plus, it is extremely difficult to impersonate an EV-enabled site.
 Websites using EV certificates have virtually zero incidents of identity-spoofing attacks.
 This is significant because $17,700 is lost every minute due to phishing attacks.
 Phishing attacks account for more than 80 percent of reported security incidents.

-Below is an example of an EV certificate in Chrome (see examples of what EV certificates look like in each browser).
+Below is an example of an EV certificate in Chrome.
 Note that an EV certificate in Chrome will say “Certificate Valid, Issued to: Name of Company (US)”.
 If you want more details, you can click on “Certificate” for more information.